How to apply for Melbourne dual-award studentships

 Once submitted you will receive acknowledgement that your application has been received.
 Once all your supporting documents have been received, your application will be reviewed and circulated to your preferred supervisor(s).

 You will be kept informed of the progress of your application throughout the application procedure.
-We will contact you directly if we wish to invite you to interview in March 2020.
+You will be contacted directly if you are invited to interview for the dual-award programme.

-For general queries about the Melbourne dual-award, email PGR and Researcher Funding Manager Lorna Jones.
+For general queries about the Manchester Melbourne dual-award, email Postgraduate Research and Research Development Coordinator, Sarah James-Ford.

 Application enquiries can be directed to the contact information held in the PhD programme information for your chosen project.

-If you have a query about a specific research project, you should contact the Manchester supervisor regarding your interest and application.
-Contact details for supervisors can be found in the University's online directory.
+If you have specific questions about the research project, you should contact the Manchester supervisor regarding your interest and application.
+Contact details for supervisors can be found in the project information.